One of our findings from our research surrounding gender diversity is that men fear being accused of harassment.

 Because women will be excluded and never access the secret ingredients to career acceleration, like:

-In fact, research we did years ago (which from personal experience hasn’t changed) – men’s No. 1 fear in relation to working with women – is making them cry!
+In fact, research we did years ago (which from personal experience hasn’t changed) – men’s number 1 fear in relation to working with women – is making them cry!

 I have a good friend who is a senior leader and she tells the tale of blubbering to her chairman as he was delivering hard feedback, tears pouring out of her eyes: ‘ignore my crying, I want to hear the feedback!!’
 The poor man was probably traumatised!

 Here is my view: it’s a desperately needed campaign